-When our children are in Nursery we begin exposing them to those early reading skills that will allow pupils to read for pleasure and with motivation in the future.
+When our children are in Nursery, we introduce early reading skills that will develop a love for reading in the future.
 Before they can learn to read, children need to develop their listening and visual skills.
-A crucial listening skill is phonological awareness, the ability to discriminate different sounds such as the different endings of the words "cut" and "cup."
-This develops naturally as children learn to listen to the sounds around them.
-Music, poems and nursery rhymes and everyday sounds are all key elements in developing this skill.
-The visual skills which help children to acquire letter knowledge include shape recognition, and the ability to visually sort and classify objects.
+A crucial listening skill is phonological awareness, the ability to identify different sounds such as the different endings of the words "cut" and "cup."
+This develops naturally as children learn to listen to sounds around them.
+Music, poems, nursery rhymes and everyday sounds are all key elements in developing this skill.
+The visual skills which help children to acquire letter knowledge include shape recognition and the ability to visually sort objects.

-Ways you can support your child with Phase One:
+Ways you can support your child with Level 1: